Mantachie wins battle of Mustangs over Strayhorn

 Ross Simpson poured in 15 points during the key quarters while Dylan Bennett added 10 points to help settle the issue as Mantachie built a comfortable lead at 59-37 after three.

 Bennett led Mantachie with 20 points while Simpson scored 16.
-Jake Wiygul also scored 16 points including four 3-pointers.
-Jaycob Mawkes hit for 10 points.
+Jake Wiygul also scored 16 points, including four 3-pointers.
+Jaycob Hawkes hit for 10 points.